michakfromparis/zsh-pnpm-completions/README.md

    npm version major  # for breaking changes
    ```

-2. **Push the version commit and tag**:
+2. **Push everything**:
    ```bash
    git push && git push --tags
    ```

-3. **Create a GitHub release**:
-   - Go to your repository on GitHub
-   - Click "Releases" → "Create a new release"
-   - Select the version tag you just pushed
-   - Add release notes
-   - Click "Publish release"
+3. **Watch the magic happen** ✨

-The GitHub Action will automatically publish to npm when the release is published!
+**That's it!** The GitHub Action will automatically:
+- ✅ Create a GitHub release with generated release notes
+- ✅ Publish to npm
+- ✅ Handle version conflicts safely

 ## 🎯 **What You Get**